 In light of the above arguments, it is legitimate to wonder whether the bulk flexoelectric effect is experimentally measurable at all.
-In fact, there are good reasons to believe that the tilt of the mean electrostatic potential does not provide a realistic description of the response - at least no more realistic than other reference energies (e.g., the conduction band bottom, or the valence band top, or the Fermi level).
+In fact, there are good reasons to believe that the tilt of the mean electrostatic potential does not provide a realistic description of the response - at least no more realistic than other reference energies (e.g. the conduction band bottom, or the valence band top, or the Fermi level).
 First, as we have argued above, the present theory yields a finite open-circuit "flexoelectric field" even in a metal, which is physically inconsistent.
-Second, if we go back to the example of the noninteracting spherical atoms, there are apparent inconsistencies as well: Since we have assumed that each potential well is independent of its environment, its motion cannot, in principle, be detected by an electrode that is placed at the far-away surface of the sample - and yet, the bulk flexoelectric coefficients do not vanish.
+Second, if we go back to the example of the non-interacting spherical atoms, there are apparent inconsistencies as well: Since we have assumed that each potential well is independent of its environment, its motion cannot, in principle, be detected by an electrode that is placed at the far-away surface of the sample and yet, the bulk flexoelectric coefficients do not vanish.
 We have, therefore, a sort of paradoxical situation, where the presence of a macroscopic electric field inside the material is indisputable, but at the same time there cannot be any open-circuit voltage, because of the hypothesis of rigid potential wells (which excludes long-range effects).
 To resolve these paradoxes, and place the present theory in the right context regarding experimental measurements, it is necessary to account for surface effects.
-We shall see how to do this in the following Sec.
-2.6.
+We shall see how to do this in Section 2.6.

 2.6.
-Surface effects
+Surface Effects

 Knowing whether a given physical property is sensitive to the details of the sample surfaces is a matter of central importance in condensed matter theory.
-In the majority of cases (e.g., piezoelectricity), surfaces typically start to matter only at small length scales, where they are responsible for deviations in the measured property from the corresponding bulk value.
+In the majority of cases (e.g. piezoelectricity), surfaces typically start to matter only at small length scales, where they are responsible for deviations in the measured property from the corresponding bulk value.
 There are situations, however, where such a sensitivity to the crystal termination persists up to the macroscopic scale; flexoelectricity belongs to this category.
-In the present Section we shall elaborate on this statement from a heuristic point of view, which is anyway sufficient to illustrate the most relevant physical ideas.
-A more formal discussion, based on a microscopic theory of the response to deformations, will be presented in Sec.
-2.7 and Sec.
-2.8.
+In the present section, we shall elaborate on this statement from a heuristic point of view, which is anyway sufficient to illustrate the most relevant physical ideas.
+A more formal discussion, based on a microscopic theory of the response to deformations, will be presented in Sections 2.7 and 2.8.

-In order to calculate the flexoelectric response of a finite object such as a slab it is appropriate to consider, rather than the induced macroscopic polarization, the open-circuit voltage ΔV produced by the deformation.n We shall only focus, in the following, on contributions that tend to a finite constant in the limit of infinite thickness t, and introduce the flexovoltage coefficient,
+In order to calculate the flexoelectric response of a finite object such as a slab it is appropriate to consider, rather than the induced macroscopic polarization, the open-circuit voltage ΔV produced by the deformation.n We shall only focus, in the following, on contributions that tend to a finite constant in the limit of infinite thickness t, and introduce the flexovoltage coefficient, n We indicate here by ΔV the total potential step that builds up, as a consequence of the mechanical deformation, between the two vacuum regions located at either side of the slab.